Neuromuscular Medicine Fellowship

 The Neuromuscular Medicine Fellowship at Houston Methodist Stanley H. Appel Department of Neurology is a one-year, ACGME accredited program.
 Two fellowship positions are available for clinical training with specialization in clinical neuromuscular medicine, including electrodiagnostic medicine, neuropathology, research experience, and rehabilitation.
 The program provides a large and varied clinical experience with greater than 75 neuromuscular patients evaluated weekly from both outpatient and inpatient services.
 More than 100 muscle and/or skin biopsies and over 2000 EMG/NCV cases are performed every year.

-Houston Methodist Neurological Institute is the site for one of the five leading MDA/ALSA ALS Clinic and Research Care Center in the US under the direction of Stanley H. Appel, MD with over 100 ALS patients diagnosed yearly and over 250 active patients managed longitudinally.
-The department also has one of the largest multidisciplinary Myotonic Dystrophy Clinic which follows over 100 patients every year.
-Also, Muscular dystrophy clinic (MDA) includes those with muscular dystrophy, spinal muscular atrophy, inherited neuropathy, CIDP/acquired neuropathy, myasthenia gravis, and metabolic/mitochondrial disorders.
-A large volume of acquired and inherited amyloidosis patients are seen and followed in the neuromuscular clinic.
+Houston Methodist Neurological Institute is the site for one of the five leading MDA/ALSA ALS-Clinic and Research Care Centers in the U.S. under the direction of Stanley H. Appel, MD. with over 100 ALS patients diagnosed yearly and over 250 active patients managed longitudinally.
+The department also has one of the largest multidisciplinary Myotonic Dystrophy Clinics which follows over 100 patients every year.
+Our Muscular Dystrophy Clinic sees patients with muscular dystrophy, spinal muscular atrophy, inherited neuropathy, CIDP/acquired neuropathy, myasthenia gravis, and metabolic/mitochondrial disorders.
+A large volume of acquired and inherited amyloidosis patients is seen and followed in the neuromuscular clinic.

 81